Looking for things to do in Nikko, Japan? Here’s the perfect long weekend itinerary featuring temples, shrines and plenty of nature.

 - Nara: 1-Day Travel Itinerary Highlights

-Nikko is a four-season beauty, but the mood swings are real.
+Nikko is a four-season destination, but the mood shifts considerably.
 Pick your vibe:

 Spring (March–May)

-- Cherry blossoms pop later than Tokyo thanks to the elevation—think mid/late April in town and early May higher up around Lake Chuzenji.
+- Cherry blossoms arrive later than Tokyo thanks to the elevation — think mid to late April in town and early May higher up around Lake Chuzenji.

 - Rivers run lively from snowmelt and the forest smells like new growth.

-- Layers are key: a light puffer in the morning, tee by lunch, scarf again after sunset.
+- Layers are essential: a light puffer in the morning, a tee by lunch, scarf again after sunset.

 Summer (June–August)

-- Forest trails are lush and cool, even when Tokyo is melting.
+- Forest trails are lush and cool, even when Tokyo is melting — this is when we visited and it was perfect.

-- Water activities shine: Lake Chuzenji boat trips, Akechidaira Ropeway views, and that very hot foot bath in Yumoto Onsen.
+- Water activities shine: Lake Chuzenji boat trips, the Akechidaira Ropeway and that very hot foot bath at Yumoto Onsen.

 Autumn (September–November)

-- Welcome to koyo (autumn leaves) paradise—crimson maples at temples, golden larches on the moors.
+- Welcome to koyo (autumn leaves) paradise — crimson maples at the temples, golden larches on the moors.

 - Peak foliage shifts each year but generally:

-- Book stays early—this is Nikko’s busiest season.
+- Book accommodation early — this is Nikko’s busiest season.

 Winter (December–February)

-- Pack real winter gear: insulated boots, gloves, beanie.
+- Pack real winter gear: insulated boots, gloves and a beanie.

-- Morning: Shinkyo Bridge photo stop → Toshogu Shrine (take your time with the carvings) → Rinno-ji & Futarasan Shrine stroll.
+- Morning: Shinkyo Bridge photo stop → Toshogu Shrine (take your time with the carvings) → Rinno-ji and Futarasan Shrine stroll.

-- Lunch: Yuba ramen/udon near the shrine approach.
+- Lunch: Yuba ramen or udon near the shrine approach.

-- Afternoon: Bus to Kegon Falls (free deck + elevator deck if you can swing it).
+- Afternoon: Bus to Kegon Falls (free upper deck and elevator deck).

-- Golden hour: Akechidaira Ropeway for the Lake Chuzenji + Falls panorama.
+- Golden hour: Akechidaira Ropeway for the Lake Chuzenji and Falls panorama.

-- Evening: Back to town for sweets (yuba manju!) and your train to Tokyo.
+- Evening: Back to town for yuba manju and your train to Tokyo.

 - Day 1: World Heritage complex at an easy pace → street-food crawl → sunset at Shinkyo Bridge.